Academic Partnerships Now Accepting Proposals for Round One of 2015 Faculty Research Grant Program

-DALLAS (Jan.
-6, 2014) – Academic Partnerships (AP), one of the world’s largest representatives of online learning, today announced that it is currently accepting proposals for Round One of its 2014 Faculty Research Grant Program, which supports faculty research on the impact and effectiveness of online learning.
-Proposals are being accepted through March 31, 2014.
+Academic Partnerships (AP), one of the world’s largest representatives of online learning, today announced that it is currently accepting proposals for Round One of its 2015 Faculty Research Grant Program, which supports faculty research on the impact and effectiveness of online learning.
+Proposals are being accepted through March 20, 2015.

-“Academic Partnerships places a high value on supporting research and increasing scholarly knowledge regarding the effectiveness of online learning,” said Vice President of Academic Services Dr. Melissa Kaulbach.
-“We recognize that online learning is still a new field with a world of possibilities in terms of research, and we are pleased to support the exploration of them through our Faculty Research Grant Program.
+“Academic Partnerships is committed to supporting research that broadens the scholarship on the effectiveness of online learning,” said Vice President of Academic Services Dr. Judy Zimny.
+“Though still an emerging field of academic inquiry, online learning has been gaining substantial importance in higher education, and we are pleased to support the advancement of its understanding through our Faculty Research Grant Program.”

-The program, which has committed to providing $100,000 in funding in 2014, offers faculty or staff members of institutions working with AP-supported programs, the opportunity to apply for a grant to fund research that could increase understanding about the power of online learning.
-Priority funding for longitudinal research will be provided in recognition of proposals in the following areas:
+The program offers faculty or staff members of institutions working with AP-supported programs the opportunity to apply for a grant to fund research that could increase understanding about the power of online learning.
+Funding for longitudinal research will be provided in recognition of proposals in the following areas:

 The application can be accessed by clicking here.